 4.4.1 Sleepy Consensus.
-Sleepy consensus [74] considers a "sleepy model", in which participants are in one of the two modes: "awake/active" (online) or "asleep" (offline).
+Sleepy consensus [74] considers a "sleepy model," in which participants are in one of the two modes: "awake/active" (online) or "asleep" (offline).
 Also, participants can change their awake or active status freely during the protocol execution.
 Sleepy consensus is proved to be resilient when the honest participants are the majority.

-Sleepy consensus is established using a Public-Key Infrastructure (PKI).
-It proves to be safe and consistent in the context of the Dwork-Naor-Sahai timing model [36], in which the network is assumed to be weakly-synchronous, and there are very small errors between all clocks and the "real time".
+Sleepy consensus is established using a PKI.
+It proves to be safe and consistent in the context of the Dwork-Naor-Sahai timing model [36], in which the network is assumed to be weaklysynchronous, and there are very small errors between all clocks and the "real time."
 Constructed on the collision-resistant hash function, the first protocol of sleepy consensus is easy to implement.
-But it only supports static corruptions and "static online schedule".
-The second protocol of sleepy consensus enhances security in two aspects: (1) it supports adaptive corruptions; (2) it is resilience even under the condition that an adversary arbitrarily chooses which and when the nodes online.
+But it only supports static corruptions and "static online schedule."
+The second protocol of sleepy consensus enhances security in two aspects: (1) it supports adaptive corruptions; (2) it is resilience even under the condition that an adversary arbitrarily chooses which and when the nodes are online.
 The main idea of Sleepy consensus is established on the Bitcoin PoW blockchain protocol while avoiding using PoW, rather than the standard approaches of distributed consensus.
-However, Sleepy consensus cannot work in the case of dishonest online players are the majority.
+However, Sleepy consensus cannot work in the case when dishonest online players are the majority.
 4.4.2 Proof of Elapsed Time (PoET).
 Proof of elapsed time (PoET), proposed by Intel [50], is a blockchain network consensus algorithm that achieves fairness and low computing consumption by leveraging SGX, the Intel trusted computing platform.

 In the PoET consensus, each participating node is required to wait for a randomly chosen time period, and the first one to complete the designated waiting time is permitted to generate a new block.
 Upon broadcasting a new block to the network, SGX facilitates the node to generate an easily verifiable proof of the waiting time.
-The PoET consensus needs to ensure two important
+The PoET consensus needs to ensure two important factors.
+First, the participating nodes genuinely select a time that is indeed random and not a shorter duration chosen purposely by the participants in order to win.
+Second, the winner has indeed completed the waiting time.